tlswg/tls13-spec/draft-ietf-tls-tls13.md

                            scheme and hash algorithm that will be employed in the CertificateVerify message.

-       dss_sign            DSA public key; the certificate MUST allow the key to be used for signing with the hash algorithm that will be employed in the CertificateVerify message.

        ecdsa_sign          ECDSA-capable public key; the certificate MUST allow the key to be used for signing with the hash algorithm that will be employed in the